 Thank you, Clayton.

-*Any quotes not sourced in the copy come from Clayton's book How Will You Measure Your Life.
-If you haven't read it you really should.
+*Any quotes not sourced in the copy come from the book How Will You Measure Your Life by Clayton Christensen.
+If you haven’t read it you really should.